VisionLearningGroup/taskcv-2017-public/classification/README.md

  Both files must be included for your submission to be scored.
 The format of both files are identical and each text file should contain corresponding category ID for each image from the provided annotations file.
 Your reported results should follow the same order as the annotations and each classification should be on a new line.
 All images must be classified for the submission to be scored.

+The classification IDs are as follows:
+0 – airplane
+1 – bicycle
+2 – bus
+3 – car
+4 – horse
+5 – knife
+6 – motorcycle
+7 – person
+8 – plant
+9 – skateboard
+10 – train
+11 – truck

+An example submission is a plain text file in the single prediction per row format.

+Submissions will be evaluated by calculating the classification accuracy of each category and then the mean accuracy across all categories.
+The leaderboard on CodaLab will display all of these scores, and the official ranking will be determined by the mean classification accuracy across all categories.

 Instructions for running local evaluation on validation dataset: